The String Room Gallery is Wells College's premier venue for art exhibitions.

 A serene, sunlit space located on the first floor of the College's Main Building, the room is complemented by a beautiful wood parquet floor, subtle track and natural lighting, and a large Arts-and-Crafts hearth with an ornate wood-and-ceramic mantle.

-The 1600-sf gallery hosts seven exhibitions each year.
+The 1600-sf gallery hosts five exhibitions each year.
 The wide range of exhibiting contemporary artists includes the trompe l'oeil ceramicist Eric Serritella, Canadian sculptors Rhonda Weppler and Trevor Mahovsky, photographer Joni Sternbach, ornithological artist Karen Allaben-Confer, and painter and printmaker Mary Ann Strandell.

 Receptions are held on opening nights from 6 - 8 pm and attendees have an opportunity to meet and interact with the artists.
 Please see the exhibitions page for dates and details.

 Twice a year, student artwork is exhibited: the Spring show features student work from the Fall, and the senior thesis exhibition is organized, installed, and presented each May by graduating studio art majors.